 Delegated Proof of Stake (DPoS)

-Delegated Proof-of-stake or DPoS is a consensus mechanism that builds on the traditional PoS mechanism.
+Delegated Proof-of-stake, or DPoS, is a consensus mechanism that builds on the traditional PoS mechanism.
 Daniel Larimer created this consensus mechanism to solve Bitcoin’s perceived scaling problems.
-Since then, DPOS has proven to scale and is the consensus mechanism behind today’s 3 most active blockchains.
+Since then, DPOS has proven to scale and is the consensus mechanism behind today’s three most active blockchains.
 It is similar to a democratic process where around 20 representatives are selected as the block producers for a blockchain.

-The Delegated Proof of Stake (DPoS) consensus algorithm is considered a more efficient and democratic version of the preceding PoS mechanism.
+The Delegated Proof of Stake (DPoS) consensus algorithm is considered a more efficient and democratic version of the primary PoS mechanism.

 A DPoS-based blockchain counts with a voting system where stakeholders outsource their work to a third party.
-In other words, they can vote for a few delegates that will secure the network on their behalf.
-The delegates may also be referred to as witnesses, and they are responsible for achieving consensus during the generation and validation of new blocks.
+In other words, they can vote for a few delegates to secure the network on their behalf.
+The delegates may also be called witnesses and are responsible for achieving consensus during the generation and validation of new blocks.

 Concerning performance, DPoS blockchains are more scalable, processing more transactions per second (TPS) than PoW and PoS.

 Projects running on DPoS.

 A Hybrid Proof of Work and Proof of Stake system aims to capture the benefits of the respective approaches and use them to balance each other’s weaknesses.